 2020 is a record-shattering year for a revitalized SPAC market.
 According to data provided by ELLO Capital, there have been 95 SPAC IPOs so far in 2020, raising $37.8 billion (average size: $397 million).
 That compares with 59 in all of 2019, which raised $13.6 billion (average size: $230 million).

 On July 22, 2020, Pershing Square founder Bill Ackman raised $4 billion in the IPO of Pershing Square Tontine Holdings Ltd., the largest SPAC IPO to date.
 With an initial target of $3 billion, the SPAC included a unique pricing approach: a fixed pool of warrants to be distributed to shareholders who accept a subsequent deal – increasing the take for approvers.

 “COVID-19 is likely a direct cause of the acceleration in SPACs this year, as global lockdown policies have restricted travel and the ability to do roadshows.
-As a result, SPACs have largely replaced traditional IPOs,” said Mark Young, co-founding partner of High Bridge Capital.
+As a result, SPACs have largely replaced traditional IPOs,” said Mark Young, co-founding partner of Bridge Point Capital.
 “Plus, SPACS appeal to the high-growth technology sector, which has led the market recovery post-February correction, and continue to drive grwoth in the work-from-home economy.”

 SPACs: Rules of the Road

 - Speed is the name of the game - Leveraging the market expertise of leadership team, a SPAC can raise funds in a matter of days, without the time and resource demands of a roadshow.